Campbell-Muscle-Lab/SLMeasure/docs/pages/tutorial/load_measurement/load_measurement.md

 <a href="media/load_measurement.png" target="_blank">![Load measurement button](media/load_measurement.png)</a>

 This button brings up a Windows File Open Dialog.
 Locate and load the SLMeasure measurement file.
-To learn how to save a SLMeasure measurement, please follow the [start new measurement tutorial](../start_new_measurement/start_new_measurement.html).
+To learn how to save a SLMeasure measurement, please follow the [start new measurement using brightfield images tutorial](../start_new_measurement_using_brightfield_images/start_new_measurement_using_brightfield_images.html).

 <a href="media/load_measurement_file.png" target="_blank">![Load measurement dialog](media/load_measurement_file.png)</a>

 After a few seconds, the measurement is loaded to the interface.
-All the operations described in [start new measurement tutorial](../start_new_measurement/start_new_measurement.html) are available upon loading.
+All the operations described in [start new measurement using brightfield images tutorial](../start_new_measurement_using_brightfield_images/start_new_measurement_using_brightfield_images.html) are available upon loading.

 <a href="media/loaded_measurement.png" target="_blank">![Loaded measurement](media/loaded_measurement.png)</a>